integration

 Configure Anna with practice details and scheduling rules

-VantaWeb configures Anna with your practice name, office hours, provider roster, appointment types, operatory assignments, scheduling rules (new-patient slots vs. hygiene vs. emergency blocks), and your emergency escalation path (on-call number, answering service, or priority queue).
+VantaWeb configures Anna with your practice name, office hours, provider roster, appointment types, scheduling rules (new-patient slots vs. hygiene vs. emergency blocks), and your emergency escalation path (on-call number, answering service, or priority queue).
 This step typically takes 2-3 business days.

 4